GiftCrypto/DogeTeller/README.md

 npm install
 ```

-Secondly, you will need to place the following variable values into a file named `doge-teller/.env`:
+Secondly, you will need to set the following environment variables (you can do this by placing the following variable values into a file named `doge-teller/.env`):
 ```bash
 GOOGLE_APPLICATION_CREDENTIALS="LOCAL RELATIVE PATH_TO_FIREBASE_PRIVATE_KEY_FILE"
 DOGE_TELLER_NODE_HOST="0.0.0.0" # ip address of the dogecoind instance